AdobeDocs/adobeio-runtime/resources/faq.md

 ## Price
 **What does it cost to use Adobe I/O Runtime?**
-Presently, Adobe I/O Runtime is free to use for Adobe enterprise customers and partners.
+Presently (private beta), Adobe I/O Runtime is free to use for Adobe enterprise customers and partners.

 ## Usage Quotas
 **What usage quotas are in place for Adobe I/O Runtime?**
 There are presently no usage quotas on Adobe I/O Runtime.

+## Multiple Region Support
+**Where we execute your actions**
+I/O Runtime runs in AWS US-East and Euriope-West.
+We deploy your code in all regions and execute it in the closest region to the caller (latency-based routing).

+## System Limits
 **Which limits are imposed onto actions?**
-All available limits (and the default values) are given in the [OpenWhisk documentation](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md).
+All available limits (and the default values) are listed here: [System Settings](guides/system_settings.md).
 Notable limits are the timeout for functions and the maximum payload that can get posted to a function.

-Runtime exceptions to the OpenWhisk limits are as follows:

-- Invocations per minute: **600**
-- Triggers per minute: **600**
-- Action size (including NPMs): **20MB**

-## Support (Zendesk)
-You can submit support request through our [Zendesk chanel](https://adobeio.zendesk.com).